 Once I sent funds to Viventor & started lending, my funds were lent out the same day, and from there on in “hands off investing” has been my experience.
 I’ve literally not needed to change anything.
 Their auto-invest system works well, distributing funds between loan originators and loans quickly and efficiently.
 Once lent out, funds seem to stay invested.
 They are currently making upwards of 14% annual returns with zero cash drag so far.

 Viventor are communicating and managing their loans well.
-They did a webinar for investors to explain the situation and how they are handling it which was well accepted.
-So far capital has been easy to withdraw from the platform and most of it arrives in my bank account the next day.
+They’ve done a couple of webinars for investors to explain the situation and how they are handling it which was well accepted.
+Many loans are delayed of course but so far capital has been easy to withdraw from the platform when it is repaid and it arrives in my bank account the next day.

 The Obvious Investor – Easy-Info Table© – Viventor Review